ligato/docs/docs/tutorials/07_vpp-connection.md

 }
 ```

-The last step is to do all mandatory checks and printing the interface indexes as before.
-This is how the complete method looks like:
+The last step is to do all mandatory checks and printing of the interface indexes as before.
+This is how the complete method looks:
 ```go
 func (p *HelloWorld) ``() {
 	request1 := &interfaces.CreateLoopback{